 Air Force posts secure computing environment RFI

-On May 28, the U.S. Air Force issued a request for information for Secure Computing Environment.
+On May 16, the U.S. Air Force posted Request For Information for Secure Computing Environment.
 Responses are due by 4:00 p.m.
-Eastern on June 7.
+Eastern on May 30.

 The United States Air Force (USAF) Life Cycle Management Center/Battle Management, Foreign Military Sales Division (AFLCMC/HBN) has established a Foreign Military Sales (FMS) common computing architectural concept known as the Secure Computing Environment (“SCE”).
 This Request for Information (RFI) is intended to engage industry and foster a collaborative relationship between the Air Force FMS office and vendors to share perspectives on future SCE acquisition(s).

 AFLCMC/HBN provides secure interoperable systems supporting Joint Air Operations to US Governement FMS customers.
 These solutions provide partner nations with secure mission capability, able to interoperate both within sovereign space and with U.S. military forces.